 Cube

-A cube is a collection of dimensions and measures, all centered on a fact table.
+A cube is a collection of dimensions and measures, centered on a fact table.
 See Mondrian Schema.

 D

 Data Definition Language

 Data Definition Language (DLL) is originally a subset of SQL.
 This language defines data structures, including rows, columns, tables, indexes, and database specifics, such as file locations.
 DDL SQL statements are more a part of a database management system and have large differences between SQL implementations.
 See http://en.wikipedia.org/wiki/Data_Definition_Language.